The family signature theorem: Ranicki

 \subsection{Categorical preliminaries}

-In the next few sections we will make extensive use of the definitions and constructions of \cite{No9I, No9II, No9III}.
+In Subsections \ref{sec:catPrelim}--\ref{sec:SurgeryBelowMid} we will make extensive use of the definitions and constructions of \cite{No9I, No9II, No9III}.
 We will give references for all results that we use, but the reader will need to be familiar with the general set-up of those papers, which we will not review.

 For a semi-simplicial set $K$, we will often work in the stable $\infty$-category